xeraa/scale-elasticsearch/README.md

 ### Index Lifecycle Management (ILM)

 Explain how `node.attr.size` is tying the architecture together.
 Show both *setup/templace_metricbeat.json* and *setup/ilm.json*, explain what is going on, and show the results in Index Management.
 Also load the ILM configuration in the Kibana UI, but explain why not all values are shown correctly.
+And you can also check the current state of an index with `GET /metricbeat-00000/_ilm/explain`.

 ### Snapshot Lifecycle Management (SLM)